CPK Insurance

 Separate policies give you more control over each component of your insurance program.
 You can select different carriers for different coverages, choosing the best option for each.
 You can set higher limits for your greatest exposures without paying for unnecessarily high limits on lower-priority coverages.
 And you can add specialized endorsements and coverage extensions that may not be available within a BOP format.

-For most small businesses with straightforward operations and standard insurance needs, a BOP is the most practical and cost-effective choice.
+For most small businesses with straightforward operations and standard insurance needs, a BOP can be a practical and cost-effective choice depending on your risk profile.
 As businesses grow in size and complexity, the flexibility of separate policies often becomes more valuable.
-CPK Insurance can run both scenarios for your business and provide a clear comparison of coverage and cost to help you make the best decision.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare both scenarios for your business.

 How to Get a Business Owners Policy

-Purchasing a business owners policy is a relatively simple process, especially when you work with an experienced insurance advisor who can guide you through the options and handle much of the legwork on your behalf.
+Purchasing a business owners policy is a relatively simple process, especially when you work with a licensed insurance professional who can help you compare options and handle much of the legwork on your behalf.

 The first step is gathering basic information about your business.
 You will need your business name, address, and entity type, the nature of your operations and your industry classification, your annual revenue, the number of employees, the square footage and construction type of your business premises, and the value of your business personal property including equipment, inventory, and furnishings.
 If you own the building, you will also need information about the building's age, construction materials, roof type, and fire protection systems.

-With this information in hand, CPK Insurance can obtain quotes from multiple carriers to compare pricing and coverage options.
-Because BOP eligibility and pricing vary significantly from one carrier to another, shopping across multiple insurers is one of the most effective ways to find the best value.
+With this information in hand, CPK Insurance can help you compare quotes from participating carriers.
+Because BOP eligibility and pricing vary significantly from one carrier to another, comparing multiple insurers is one of the most effective ways to evaluate available options.

 When comparing BOP quotes, look beyond the premium.
 Review the coverage limits for both the liability and property components.
 Check what additional coverages are included in the base policy and which ones require additional endorsements.
 Pay attention to the deductible amounts and make sure they align with your financial comfort level.
 Ask about optional endorsements that might be relevant to your business, such as equipment breakdown coverage, cyber liability, or hired and non-owned auto coverage.